Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 - X-I-M UMA Bonder

-Painting A Light Color Over Dark Colors
+Painting a Light Color Over Dark Colors

-If the existing garage wall paint is dark, painting white over it could take several coats without primer.
-Sherwin Williams Premium Wall and Wood Primer works well.
+If the existing garage wall paint is dark, painting white over it could take several coats without a primer.
+Sherwin Williams Premium Wall and Wood Primer work well.
 The primer is thick, allowing the paint to cover well in one or two coats.
 Sherwin Williams Preprite primer (latex) works well too.

 Best Paint for Garage Walls

-The best paint for interior garage walls is an interior latex paint.
+The best paint for interior garage walls is interior latex paint.
 I don't recommend using exterior paint.
-While the inside of your garage might be freezing in the winter, it isn't exposed to rain, snow or sunlight, so there is no need to use exterior paint.
+While the inside of your garage might be freezing in the winter, it isn't exposed to rain, snow, or sunlight, so there is no need to use exterior paint.
 As long as the wet paint isn't exposed to freezing temps, interior paint will do fine without problems.

 Using exterior paint in an interior space can also be toxic.
 These paints often contain anti-mildew additives that off-gas harmful fumes, which can cause respiratory problems.
-These products are meant to be used outside in open air, not in an enclosed space.
+These products are meant to be used outside in the open air, not in an enclosed space.